spco/git-short-course/_episodes/15-branching.md

 Nothing looks to have changed, but if we again use `git log --oneline --branches --graph --decorate` we see that `new_branch` is now added.
 ~~~
-* 83f3f03 (HEAD -> master, origin/master) Discuss concerns about Mars' climate for Mummy
+* 83f3f03 (HEAD -> master, origin/master, new_branch) Discuss concerns about Mars' climate for Mummy
 * 2e764a3 Add concerns about effects of Mars' moons on Wolfman
 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}
 But be careful!
 If we run `git status` we see `On branch master`.
 So we have created a new branch called `new_branch`, but are not on the branch yet.
+The `git log` command above also indicates this, because `HEAD` is still pointing to `master`, not to `new_branch`.

 We check out the new branch: